Tell the City of Kitchener you support a multi-use path – but not at the cost of the heritage trees and community space that we all treasure.

 Option C:

-This third option sees the Delta Street multi-use path continue along Preston Street and then onto Charles Street, which would be converted from roadway to multi-use path.
+The original third option saw the Delta Street multi-use path continue along Preston Street and then onto Charles Street, which would be converted from roadway to multi-use path.
 The sidewalk along King Street would be removed and replaced with a multi-use trail, turning onto Dixon Street in advance of the intersection.
 While this option would completely separate cyclists from both traffic, it would be a less direct route.
 It would also impact traffic on Preston and King, and require the moving of a bus stop.

-GardenKitchener’s Suggestion (A Variation of Option C)
+GardenKitchener’s Suggestion (Another Variation of Option C)

 GardenKitchener recognizes that having vehicles in and around the Rockway Gardens green space creates safety hazards of all kinds – not only from collisions, but also from environmental impacts.
 The noise, air pollution, and toxic chemicals from road and maintenance that they bring through the green space prevent wildlife from moving through their habitats safely, harm our delicate ecosystems, and reduce our air quality.
 However, we also know that motorized vehicles are essential for some members of our community to move around, and that removing motorized traffic on Floral Crescent entirely isn’t an option that the City is willing to explore at this time.

-Here’s how you can help:
+How you can help:

+3. Spread the word.
+Share this page with neighbours, friends, and family!
 GardenKitchener supports safe cycling and pedestrian infrastructure – just not at the cost of Rockway Gardens’ heritage, safety, and community use.
-Stand with us and ask Council to reject Option A and support our suggested alternate route as the best solution.
+Stand with us and ask Council to support GardenKitchener’s suggested route as the best solution.